amjcyber/piFan/README.md

 # piFan
 This is a small project to play a bit with RaspberryPi, IR and my fan.

 The aim is to be able to automate my fan.
+You know, where I live summer is really hot and it's nice to be able to automate when I want my fan on :).

 ## What we need
 - RaspberryPi